 Many clients, especially those who are more conservative, would prefer to have an additional income stream that they can count on regardless of the stock/bond market performance.
 This is an example of a need that can be solved with an annuity solution.

-Annuities are technically insurance products that are offered by life insurance providers.
+Annuities are technically insurance products offered by life insurance providers.
 Life insurance is used to protect against unexpected death, while income annuities are used to protect against unexpected longevity.

 This is why life insurance companies offer them – they are some of the few entities that can offer protection on both sides of the life/death coin.
 Their margin spreads, along with the actuarial probabilities, help ensure the companies earn a profit on the business.

-A few different annuitization or income options are available within the contracts, and these are similar to the pension options available at retirement to those lucky enough to receive that benefit.
+A few different annuitization or income options are available within the contracts, and these are similar to the pension options that are available at retirement to those who receive that benefit.

-The other main income option is Period Certain, meaning that the income benefit is guaranteed to last a selected period.
+The other main income option is Period Certain, which means that the income benefit is guaranteed to last a selected period of time.
 This option is great for protecting against unexpected death since the income benefit will continue to be paid to the beneficiary if the annuitant does not outlive the desired period of time.

 Making Informed Decisions on Annuity Income